Zoran1995/OnlineContract/README.md

 - LocalStorage keys: `isLoggedIn`, `userId`, `roleId`.
 - Registration sets `isLoggedIn=true`, `roleId=0` (Customer) by default.
 - Address page’s top Phone/Email cards use the first two stores from `/api/stores`.
+- Cookie auth: API endpoints return 401 (not redirects) and require authorization. `/api/groups` is restricted to Admin/Manager.
  - EF mapping marks `dbo.stores` as having a trigger to avoid `OUTPUT` clause issues.
  - `Store.Last_Modified_User_Id` is set on PUT using the logged‑in `userId` (fallback `2`).